Belchertown State School: Former residents

 Russell W. Daniels had spent thirteen years of his life at Belchertown State School, when he was released and moved to a transitional program in Springfield in 1971.
 The next year he moved into his own apartment.
 He worked as a janitor and at a local restaurant.
 On August 22, 1972, a woman was found murdered in his apartment complex.
 Russell Daniels, a 26-year old Black man, was brought in by police for questioning.
 Later that day, he signed a confession that he could not read and likely did not understand.
 Daniels says, of the questioning, "“[The police] didn’t treat me as a human being, that’s for sure...it was pretty scary.”
 Despite the only evidence of guilt being the signed confession, he was found guilty and sentenced to life in prison.
 However, Ben Ricci, the plaintiff on the first lawsuit against Belchertown, brought the details of the case to light.
 In June 1974, Massachusetts Governor Francis W. Sargent ordered him transferred from the prison back to Belchertown State School on the basis that the confession had been "illegally obtained."
 In 1975, the conviction was overturned due to the fact that the jury was not made aware of his disability and there was no other evidence beyond the confession.
 Despite his innocence, Russell Daniels remained at the institution until its closure in 1992.
 He said of the situation, “Things like this happen sometimes to people who can’t fight back.
 I just want to make sure it doesn’t happen to anyone else.”
 After moving into the community, Daniels became a board member of Open Door Club, a self advocacy group, and worked in dining services at University of Massachusetts.

-Robert Ricci, son of Benjamin Ricci, who was lead plaintiff on the case against Belchertown State School, moved into an apartment in the community in 1980, after 27 years in Belchertown.
-Ben Ricci wrote a book about his struggle against the inhumane conditions at Belchertown State Schools Crimes Against Humanity.
+Robert Ricci, who was lead plaintiff on the case against Belchertown State School, moved into an apartment in the community in 1980, after 27 years in Belchertown.
+In the years after he left the institution, he often attended Amherst Railway Society meetings and worked at Amherst Town Hall, "particularly enjoy[ing]" delivering mail to the Amherst Fire Department.
+Robert died on December 3, 2025, at 78 years old.
+His father, Benjamin Ricci, wrote a book about his struggle against the inhumane conditions at Belchertown State School titled Crimes Against Humanity.
+Benjamin died at Cooley Dickinson Hospital in Northampton, Massachusetts on January 21, 2006, at 82 years old.